scoulomb/misc-notes/tls/tls-certificate.md

 > If the server requires client authentication, the server performs the steps described in Client Authentication During SSL Handshake.

+### Private CA

+**CA are usually public and trusted by browser (Comdo, Verisign).
+But some oganisations creates private CA, in that case we need to add to the trust the private CA (or intermediate <> subordinate CA), or actually any certificate in the chain).** To not confuse with server exception.

 ### Client Authentication During SSL Handshake